garengh4/create-react-app/README.md

 shortcut available in JS to quickly access individual elements of an array or individual fields of an object
 - deconstructing object: key names have to match the var name and we can access those values quickly
 - deconstructing an object that is passed as an argument to a functioin => discuss with props

+## Topic: React Hooks, Props

+React element arrays
+- when rendered need a property on them called "key" and it need to be unique for each element => this value is an identifier
+- reason key is needed: react uses positiion of elements in the tree to identify them and keep their state.
+So if element is deleted from array, next element takes the previous element position.